 In Muslim belief, Prophet Muhammad was the last and final in the line of Allah's Messengers.
 According to Shia belief, tradition and interpretation of history, the authority for guidance devolved upon his cousin and son-in-law Hazrat Ali and vests thereafter in the Imams in the progeny of Prophet Muhammad through Hazrat Ali and Hazrat Bibi Fatima, the Prophet's daughter (peace be upon them and their family).

 Eid al-Adha also celebrates the common humanity and ethical heritage shared by the Ahl al-Kitab – the People of the Book.
-In the words of Mawlana Hazar Imam:
+At a speech made in Houston, USA in June 2002, Mawlana Hazar Imam said:

 “The shared destiny of the ethos of the Abrahamic tradition that unites Christians, Jews and Muslims is governed by the duty of loving care to help nurture each life that is born to its God-given potential.”